Aleeshakara/aleeshakara.github.io/README.md

 ### Existing Features

 #### Home Page:
-* Consists of 3 sections-
+* Consists of:
+  - A photo of me for people to connect with me as a person
   - About Me- A brief background about myself
-  -
-  - What- Brief details about what I can offer.
+  - What I Can Do- Brief details about my skills.
 This is what I hope to achieve moving forward.
 It will be updated, when appropriate
-  - A photo of myself
+  - How I Can Help- Creating a tailored a experience for users This page allows the users to get to know me.

 #### Contact Page:
 * Contains a contact form.
+It gives the user the option of submitting their details for me to get in touch within a couple of days.
 This is a Bootstrap template.
 I plan to redesign the form and make it fully interactive in the future

 #### Projects:
-* Currently for appearance.
-Hope to show images as links to live sites.
-Contains completed projects (courtesy of Code Institute tutorial videos).
-Images contain links to external responsive sites.
-As I have currently only used HTML and CSS, there are restrictions in what the site has to offer.
+* This page is to show a variety of different types and styles of work I have done.
+Currently for appearance.
+The code was copied StartBootstrap.
+Hope to show images as links to live sites in the future.
+As I currently have limited experience, there are restrictions in what the site has to offer.

 #### Skills:
-* Shows my skills (in theory), to date
+* Shows users my skills (some in theory), to date

 #### All Pages:
 * The navigation menu is at the top of each page.
 It allows users to access all of the website’s pages and the CV in a separate page, allowing the user to return to the website easily